WithSecureLabs/TheExtendables/README.md

-/extensionID   - Identifier string for the extension, eg. anffbmbabbpmcaflbelkkhgdcfgppknb /extensionName - Internal name of the extension, eg. com.companyName.extensionsName /targetPath    - Path of exe or file with default app mapped, to run. eg. C:\\windows\\system32\\calc.exe /browser       - Browser to target: chrome, edge or firefox.
-Default = chrome /allUsers      - Install in HKLM or HKCU. user = HKCU, machine = HKLM (only works if admin).
+/extensionID   - Identifier string for the extension, eg. anffbmbabbpmcaflbelkkhgdcfgppknb /extensionName - Internal name of the extension, eg. com.companyName.extensionsName /targetPath    - Path of exe or file with default app mapped, to run. eg. C:\\windows\\system32\\calc.exe /browser       - Browser to target: Chrome, Edge or Firefox.
+Default = Chrome /allUsers      - Install in HKLM or HKCU. user = HKCU, machine = HKLM (only works if admin).
 Default = user /nativePath    - Path for native.json to be saved to.
 Default = C:\\ProgramData\\native.json.
 /description   - Description of extension in native.json.
 Default - This is an extension that extends browser functionality